-AN ORDINANCE TO AMEND THE CITY OF GREER UNIFIED DEVELOPMENT ORDINANCE (UDO) (Action Required)
+7. First Reading of Ordinance Number 13-2024 AN ORDINANCE TO AMEND THE CITY OF GREER UNIFIED DEVELOPMENT ORDINANCE (UDO) (Action Required)

-Ordinance 47-2024 is a request to adopt a package of amendments to the Unified Development Ordinance (UDO) as outlined in Exhibits A and B. The Planning Commission conducted a public hearing on October 21, 2024 and recommended approval of all amendments.
+Ordinance 13-2024 is a request to adopt a package of amendments to the Unified Development Ordinance (UDO) as outlined in Exhibits A and B. The Planning Commission conducted a public hearing on March 18, 2024 and recommended approval of all but one amendment, for which they offered suggestions for edits; this amendment has been removed from the exhibits and will be brought back individually at a future meeting for consideration.